-The Draft Traveller Accommodation Programme 2014-2018 assessed the needs for Traveller accommodation in the county.
-It sets out the Council's policy regarding the provision of Traveller Accommodation.
+The Traveller Accommodation Programme 2014-2018 assessed the need for Traveller accommodation in the county.
+It sets out the Council's policy regarding the provision of Traveller accommodation.
 The Council will, as necessary, continue to update its accommodation programme for the Travelling Community.
 The Council will endeavour to provide accommodation for members of the Travelling Community.